DigestYourFinances

 dave ramsey baby steps

 A great way to look at it is walking up a flight of stairs.
-To get to the top of the stairs, everyone has to start at the bottom.
+To get to the top, everyone has to start at the bottom.
 You take your first step, then your next, until you’re at the top.
-Sure, you might skip a few steps but you also risk tripping and falling all the way back to the bottom.
+Sure, you might try to skip a few steps, but you also risk tripping and falling all the way back to the bottom.

 The Dave Ramsey Baby Steps work the same way.
-If you want to do better with your finances, get out of debt, and save for retirement, you’ll have to take steps towards those goals.
-One baby step at a time 🙂
+If you want to do better with your finances, get out of debt, and save for retirement, you’ll have to take steps toward those goals.
+One baby step at a time :)

 In summary, Dave Ramsey’s 7 Baby Steps are: